 For all the reasons outlined above and more, we believe asynchronicity is the future of work.
 Now, let’s identify specific ways you and your team can begin to make your work more async.

-A variety of channels can enable asynchronous work:
+A variety of communication tools can enable asynchronous work:

 - Messaging platforms (eg: Slack and Google Chat)